WojciechLisCode/montipallarols/README.md

-### Hi there 👋
+### Hey!
+I'm Montaga 👋

-Thanks for visiting my Github profile
+Thanks for visiting my Github profile!

-- 🌱 I have been learning Full Stack Web Development at the Codaisseur academy for the past three months and I am about to graduate soon.
-This is a very exciting journey for me and I'm looking forward to continuing to build some exciting projects.
+- 🌱 I am currently finishing the Full Stack Web Development bootcamp at the Codaisseur academy in Amsterdam.
+This is a very exciting journey for me and I'm looking forward to continuing to build some exciting and challenging projects.

 - 📫 How to reach me: montaga.pallarols@gmail.com